insertokername/custom-authlib/docs/client/index.rst

 * Starlette_ web framework integration
 * FastAPI_ web framework integration

-In order to use Authlib client, you have to install each library yourself.
+In order to use insertokname-authlib client, you have to install each library yourself.
 For example, you want to use ``requests`` OAuth clients::

-    $ pip install Authlib requests
+    $ pip install insertokname-authlib requests

 For instance, you want to use ``httpx`` OAuth clients::

-    $ pip install -U Authlib httpx
+    $ pip install -U insertokname-authlib httpx

 Here is a simple overview of Flask OAuth client::

     from flask import Flask, jsonify
-    from authlib.integrations.flask_client import OAuth
+    from insertokname-authlib.integrations.flask_client import OAuth

     app = Flask(__name__)
     oauth = OAuth(app)